vinitjames/binancepy/README.rst

 Features
 --------

-- Implementation of all General, Market Data and Account endpoints.
+- Implementation of  Market Data, Trading and Wallet endpoints
-- Simple handling of authentication
+- Market Data Endpoints accesible without binance api key
 - No need to generate timestamps yourself, the wrapper does it for you
 - Response exception handling
-- Websocket handling with reconnection and multiplexed connections
-- Symbol Depth Cache
 - Historical Kline/Candle fetching function
-- Withdraw functionality
+- Simple handling of authentication
-- Deposit addresses
+- Spot Trading
 - Margin Trading
 - Futures Trading
+- Wallet Info and Transfer functionality
 - Support other domains (.us, .jp, etc)

 Quick Start